asokolsky/asokolsky.github.io/hardware/hba-lsi.md

 [Upgrading LSI HBA 9300-8i via UEFI (Phase 06)](https://www.bussink.ch/?p=1489)

+## Plan

-Given that I do not plan to boot from the attached device, my plan is to wipe the ROM clean and install the latest firmware.
+Given that I will boot from the NVME device (NOT the device attached to the HBA), I will:

+* wipe the ROM/BIOS clean and
+* install the latest firmware.

-## Prepare the USB stick
+## Prepare the UEFI USB stick

-It must be formatted as FAT16 or FAT32.
+It must be [formatted](/linux/cli-disk-format.md) as FAT16 or FAT32.

 [flashing-firmware-and-bios-on-lsi-sas-hbas](https://www.broadcom.com/support/knowledgebase/1211161501344/flashing-firmware-and-bios-on-lsi-sas-hbas)
 contains the firmware updater `sas3flash.efi`.

-The `SAS3_UEFI_BSD_P6` contains the BIOS for the updater `X64SAS3.ROM`.

 The `9300_8i_Package_P6_IR_IT_firmware_BIOS_for_MSDOS_Windows` contains the `SAS9300_8i_IT.bin` firmware and the `MPTSAS3.ROM` bios.

 Firmware version: 16.00.12.00

+I also had to search for a `Shell.efi` and copied it on the stick - in the root and `/efi/boot`.

 ## Boot into UEFI shell